 - Modern Lovers Live - hard to find but Castle is rereleasing this one too (as a 2 disc set with a pile of prevously unreleased material) - UPDATE: they promised a 2 disc set but they ended up releasing the standard 9 song cd

-All of this stuff is essential for a complete Jonathan Richman collection and with the rereleasing by Castle, all four are currently available (2004).
+All of this stuff is essential for a complete Jonathan Richman collection and all favourites of mine.

 Less fun than the Ice Cream Man period, but still interesting.
-Lots of great songs but the material is uneven - some cds are great, some are not so good.
+Lots of great songs but the material is uneven - some recordings are great, some are not so good.

-- Jonathan Sings - still easy enough to find (2004).
-On an interview in Take Me to the Plaza, Jonathan says that he finds it hard to listen to (I am not sure why, there are a lot of good songs here but it isn't his strongest overall effort).
-I would still recommend buying it.
-It is like the cds from the Ice Cream Man period but not as good.
+- Jonathan Sings On an interview in Take Me to the Plaza, Jonathan says that he finds it hard to listen to (I am not sure why, there are a lot of good songs here but it isn't his strongest overall effort).
+It is like the recordings from the Ice Cream Man period but not as good.

 - Rockin' & Romance - Great cd.
 Highly recommended.
 Only a couple of weak songs.
-This one used to be hard to find but if you go to the Twin Tone site you can order a custom burned cd (I was very happy with the one they burned for me).
+This one used to be hard to find but if you go to the Twin Tone site you can order a custom burned cd (I was very happy with the one they burned for me) - I got my copy years ago but the page to order this is still up

-- (If you think the above two belong in the Ice Cream Man period\stage, you have a point.
+- (If you think the above two belong in the Ice Cream Man period, you have a point.
 These are definitely transitional)

 - It's Time For Jonathan Richman - almost impossible to find, easily the hardest to find of all the regular releases.
 BUT not really worth it (of course many would disagree).
 Weak cd, don't pay a ton of money for this on ebay unless you are a hard core fan.

-- Modern Lovers 88 - still easy enough to find (2004) but not his best effort (New Kind of Neighborhood would likely get my vote as the worst JoJo song of them all)
+- Modern Lovers 88 - not his best effort (New Kind of Neighborhood would likely get my vote as the worst JoJo song of them all)

-- These are two of his weaker cds, don't buy them unless you are a hard core fan
+- These are two of his weaker recordings

-- The following cds are the core to this period - they are still fun to listen to but Jonathan is slowly moving to a more serious sound.
-These are still easily available and all well worth purchasing.
-(I would rate them all about the same)
+- The following recordings are the core to this period - they are still fun to listen to but Jonathan is slowly moving to a more serious sound.
+I would rate them all about the same

-- Jonathan Richman - good cd.
-I believe 'Cerca' is the first Spanish version he does (though what the point is of doing both an English and Spanish version of the same song on the same cd is is beyond me)
+- Jonathan Richman - good recording.
+I believe 'Cerca' is the first Spanish version he does (though what the point is of doing both an English and Spanish version of the same song on the same recording is is beyond me)

 - Jonathan Goes Country - like the title says, Jonathan is exploring country music here.
 One of my personal favourites but if you don't like country music, you might not like this much